KSP-KOS/kOS-Contract-Pack/GameData/ContractPacks/kOS-Contract-Pack/README.md

-A PlayerControlsBanned parameter is considered satisfied whenever the manual controls listed in its attributes are in their zeroed (neutral) state, and considered failed if any of them are not in their zeroed state.
+A PlayerControlsBanned parameter is considered satisfied whenever the manual controls listed in its attributes are in their zeroed (neutral) state, and considered unsatisfied if any of them are not in their zeroed state.
+It is intended to be used in conjunction with a duration parameter to enforce that the controls are not touched during a time period of another contract parameter.

 For example, the following example is a PlayerControlsBanned parameter that disallows the use of manual pitch, pitch trim,